Length – 11’6″ (3.11m)

 When I drew the plans up I made the transom strong enough to handle a 15hp outboard.
 The first few launched used modest powerplants of 6 to 8hp which she handles very nicely.
 Lower power (5hp) is OK if there is only one person and a light payload – maybe a child and some fishing gear and the intention is to chug along.

 Given 8 hp the punt moves along quickly with two people and gear and still moves well with three.

 The report I have heard of the 15hp is that one or two up it is a very fast ride – lots of speed – lots of spray – but it sounds like 10hp makes a lot more sense where it is allowed.

 The punt is one of the most common utility boats.
 They are fast under moderate power in reasonably smooth water, have a huge initial stability and good weight carrying ability.

-THe usual problem with punts is weight of the bottom construction.
+THe usual problem with punts as small boats is weight of the bottom construction.
 The Handy punt avoids this by having large external bottom runners which distributes the loads into the seat faces.
 The epoxy technology allows this approach as the boat is effectively glued into one piece.
 Not my idea but stolen from the original boat

 The Handy Punt will lift up onto the bottom runners when lightly laden at higher speeds, this reduces the wetted area for a reduction in drag, and more speed.